 11. Eric Ryan Anderson

-Mr. Anderson’s portfolio is modern, fast loading and lets the viewer choose how he wants to view each gallery – be it in a grid, horizontally scrolling or full-screen.
+Mr. Anderson’s portfolio is modern and fast loading.
 This is a great portfolio example in my opinion, but it definitely would not work for everyone.
-As a photographer, you need to know your audience and their technical skill level because for some people a website such us this might be a bit too confusing.
+As a photographer, you need to know your audience and their technical skill level because for some people a website such as this might be a bit too confusing.
 Since Eric is a commercial photographer who deals with campaigns and agencies, it suits his business well!

 12. Evaan Kheraj

 A bold photography portfolio design by Evaan.
 I chose this website to show you how good photography can look in wide two and three column layout.
 The work fills the screen nicely and every detail is visible.